Slitherine/DW2IDE/README.md

 # DW2IDE

-DW2IDE is a robust and versatile Integrated Development Environment (IDE) built with Electron.js.
+DW2IDE is a robust and versatile Integrated Development Environment (IDE) built with Electron.
 It leverages Microsoft's Monaco editor for source code editing, ensuring a feature-rich and user-friendly experience.

 ## Screenshots